AuScope/nvcl_reporting/README.md

 # NVCL Reporting

+A reporting website used to monitor the progress of NVCL drill core analysis.

+Features:

+* A [Grafana Enterprise](https://grafana.com/grafana/download?edition=enterprise) front end where reports can be freely designed and displayed
-Creates a summary database of the NVCL core library from around Australia
+* A weekly database update from the NVCL nodes around Australia and NCI's copy of te NVCL TSG files

 There are also some Python scripts to generate PDF reports and send emails about the status of NVCL datasets and services

+## Development

-**Needs 64 GB RAM**
+**NB: Needs 64 GB RAM**

 ### Setup